dolox/fallback/README.md

 ## Changelog
+### v1.0.4 / 2013-10-08
+- Fixing issue with missing callback sometimes throwing an error expecting a function.
+- Tested and confirmed as working in IE6.

 ### v1.0.3 / 2013-07-28
 - Fixing broken ready function in IE7-9.
 Contributors @displague
 - Fixing issues with IE7 and IE8 due to new changes/adjustments.